XaviVelasco/Scrum-Master-SQL-Project/Data-Driven Sprint Forecasting with SQL - Solution.md

 ## ❓ Questions and Answers

 ### 1. **Velocity**: _What is the team's average velocity (story points completed)?_

+To ask this question, we are going to
 ### 2. **Peak Performance**: _When did the team achieve its best overall performance in terms of story points completed?_
 ### 3. **Efficiency**: _How efficiently is the team utilizing its available hours?_
 ### 4. **Planned vs. Unplanned Work**: _What is the ratio of planned story points completed to unplanned story points completed?_